thakdanaiza/biosim_mars_to_table/README.md

     }
   }
   ```

+  **Global Properties:**
+  - `simulationStarted`: Boolean indicating if the simulation has been started
+  - `simulationEnded`: Boolean indicating if the simulation has ended due to meeting end criteria (crew death, plant death, or tick limit)
+  - `simulationIsPaused`: Boolean indicating if the simulation is currently paused
+  - `runTillN`: Number of ticks to run until (-1 if not set)
+  - `runTillCrewDeath`: Boolean indicating if simulation runs until crew death
+  - `runTillPlantDeath`: Boolean indicating if simulation runs until plant death

 - **GET** `/api/simulation/{simID}/modules/{moduleName}`
   Provides detailed information about a specific module, including consumer/producer definitions, flow rate arrays, or store properties if it is a store.
 E.g.: